Prince Emmanuel, Duke of Vendôme: Personal life

 The couple had estates in Belgium, France and Switzerland until after World War I, when their fortune diminished rapidly and they were forced to sell some properties.

-Philippe died unexpectedly in 1931 from heart failure after catching a cold, in Cannes, France.
+Philippe died unexpectedly on 1 February 1931 from heart failure after catching a cold in Cannes, France.
 He is buried in the Chapelle Royale de Saint Louis, in Dreux.
-His widow, Henriette Marie of Belgium died aged 77, on 28 March 1948, in Sierre, Valais, Switzerland.
+His widow, Henriette Marie of Belgium, died aged 77 on 28 March 1948 in Sierre, Valais, Switzerland.